JAForbes/pr-release/README.md

                         Specify files that should not be rolled back.
 Any files matching these globs will be re-applied to the rollback commit.
 This is useful for maintaining version updates in manifest files such as package.json.

+  infer-version

+                        Outputs the version pr-release estimates the next release should be.
+                        This is the same function used to generate the versions in the title header and body but as a standalone command.

+                        Use the --quiet option to log only the version.
+Otherwise a json response will include the version and the strategy used to infer it.

+    -q --quiet

+                        Only logs the semver to stdout

   Advanced Commands
   -----------------